mgba-emu/gbatek/index.md

 slot's card detect switch), and/or for sensing SPI mode (which would drag that pin to LOW level when asserting /CS chip select).

-During operation, disabling the pull-up might improve data transfers (unless for card controllers which do rely on the card pull-up to be present).
+During operation, disabling the pull-up might improve 4bit mode data transfers (unless for card controllers which do rely on the card pull-up to be present).
 The TC6387XB datasheet recommends external 100K pull-ups on DAT0-2, and only 47K on DAT3 (not quite sure why, unless Toshiba believed the parallel 50K+47K pull-ups to sum up to 100K, rather than to 25K).